 2. Act as subject complement after copulative verbs such as be, become, look, feel, seem etc. - He looked ill; It was difficult.

-3. Act as object complement after verbs such as consider, make, believe, find, postmodifying (ie coming after) the noun/pronoun: It makes me angry; We thought the place expensive.
+3. Act as object complement after verbs such as consider, make, believe, find, postmodifying (ie coming after) the noun/pronoun used as object: It makes me angry; We thought the place expensive.

 Adjectives which premodify nouns (1 above) are known as attributive adjectives, while those which act as complements (2 and 3 above) are known as predicative adjectives.
 Most adjectives can be both attributive and predictive - for example :